-If you’re invited for ice cream/tea/dinner at someone’s home/a wild romp through the wilderness, only go if there are other women present, or if you have a male travel companion.
+If you’re invited by a stranger, only go if there are other women present, or if you have a male travel companion

 It’s not appropriate for lone women to accept invitations from men.
 Unless, you know, you’re trying to get into his skivvies (which is fair game).

 If taking the metro in Tehran, feel free to sit anywhere you want